hiddenSymmetries/simsopt/paper.md

 components.
 The parallelized finite-difference gradient capability uses MPI, to support use of multiple compute nodes, and to support concurrent calculations with physics codes like VMEC and SPEC that employ MPI.
-Biot-Savart calculations are presently parallelized using OpenMP for simplicity.
+Biot-Savart calculations are accelerated using SIMD intrinsics and OpenMP parallelization.

 `SIMSOPT` does not presently use input data files to define optimization problems, in contrast to `STELLOPT`.
 Rather, problems are specified